The Sense of Wonder Summer Day Camp 2018

 July 2-6: Locally grown, Permaculture, Nature Design, Music:

 The very resourceful Kaila Binney will visit this week http://vineyardvision.org/kaila-binney/ to talk about permaculture and lead some innovative gardening projects.
-Cesar Atzic Marquez-Abadiano the brilliant violinist will do a nature inspired music workshop with a variety of instruments and perform it with the campers and counselors on Friday at noon.
-Atzic is from the Yucatan Peninsula and will share some of his ancient indigenous folklore and treasures from Mexico with us.
+Lewis Warren Jr, the award winning pianist, will do an environmentally inspired music workshop with a variety of instruments and perform it with the campers and counselors on Friday at noon.
 Bill O’Callaghan, the ceramic artist and very imaginative nature designer will join us to fabricate a beautiful structure out of woven vines, sticks and other found objects. https://vineyardgazette.com/news/2017/10/05/faeries-abound-when-youre-mad-potter We will collect flowers, seed pods, leaves and all kinds of flora and fauna and make a multimedia sculpture or collage.
 We will do some clay hand building and work on the potter’s wheel.
 There will be an Art Show, Play, Performance and Speakers on Friday at noon.

 July 9-13: Wilderness Awareness, Ocean Life, Dinosaurs and Fossils: Kim Ridley, The science writer: